tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

   /* Memory locations accessible by managed code */ \
   X(ManagedHeapAny, kAny & ~kFuncArgs)
 ```

+Union operations naturally hit a fixpoint at `Any` and intersection operations
+naturally hit a fixpoint at `Empty`.

 All of this together lets the optimizer ask and answer questions such as: